More than five-twelfths of the zeros of $\zeta$ are on the critical line: Introduction

 Since we are only concerned with the Riemann zeta-function, we need not step outside the unitary family.
 Assume the Riemann hypothesis, set $s=\frac{1}{2}+it$ and let us follow $\mathsection$2.1 of \cite{cs}.
 Farmer \cite{farmer1, farmer2} was the first to put forward the asymptotic conjecture

 as $T \to \infty$, provided that $\real(\gamma), \real(\delta)>0$.

 The approximate functional equation states that

 where $R$ is a remainder and $XY=t/(2\pi)$.
 Now, use \eqref{AFE} for the zeta functions that appear in the numerator of the integrand and use ordinary Dirichlet series for the zeta functions in the denominator ($\frac{1}{\zeta(s)} = \sum \mu(n)n^{-s}$).
-A rule of thumb (the so-called `The recipe' \cite[p.
+A rule of thumb (the so-called `recipe' \cite[p.
 52]{cfkrs}) tells us we only need to be concerned with the pieces for which there is the same number of $\chi(s)$ and $\chi(1-s)$ due to oscillations.
 The next step is to integrate term-by-term and keep only the diagonal pieces and complete all the sums that we arrive at.
 For the first term of \eqref{AFE}, this procedure boils down to

-This is the perennial expression that appears, in some way or another, in all autocorrelation ratios calculations and it is what allowed Young to simplify Levinson's proof from fifty to eight pages.
+This is the perennial expression that appears, in some way or another, in all calculations involving autocorrelations of ratios of $L$-functions and it is what allowed Young to simplify Levinson's proof from fifty to eight pages.
 Now, we only have $0$ and $1$ as possibilities for $h$ and $k$.
 Thus a simple analysis (it will not be this easy again later) shows that the sum on the right-hand side is equal to

 This means that the Euler product on the right-hand side is given by the following ratio of products of $\zeta$

 where $A$ is the `arithmetical factor'

 As will become clearer later in our exposition, the piece from the other term coming from \eqref{AFE} is essentially the same except that $\alpha$ is replaced by $-\beta$, $\beta$ is replaced by $-\alpha$ and it is affected by a multiplication by